 Morgan’s own house is a partial pyramid.
 More accurately, it’s two massive triangles meeting to make an A-frame.
-Inside the lovely reddish brown of cedar-planked walls, beneath an extraordinarily high ceiling down from which sunlight showers from a clerestory, the detective and the architect look through great windows toward the ocean.
+Inside the lovely reddish brown of cedar-planked walls, beneath an extraordinarily high ceiling down from which sunlight showers from a clerestory, the detective and the architect looked through great windows toward the ocean.

-“It’s not buried in the earth like the Dunehouses,” he tells her from behind the bar that fronts the kitchen from the spacious living room, “but the dunes generate the form of the house.”
+“It’s not buried in the earth like the Dunehouses,” he told her from behind the bar that fronts the kitchen from the spacious living room, “but the dunes generate the form of the house.”

 The house looks forward out of the dunes, on six levels, toward the sea.
 The clerestory windows are thirty feet up from the living room floor.
 The house is small, but the house is enormous.

 “Your style is distinctively yours, but you want basically what Frank Lloyd Wright wanted in terms of the relationship between a building and the earth,” she thought aloud.

 No house should begin its life in direct challenge to the geography that supports it.
 Such a house would haunt itself.
 This house is the exact inverse of haunted.